 Prior to possible litigation for nursing home abuse involving elder abuse, a review of medical records is crucial.
 All family members, friends, visitors, and other witnesses should be interviewed to determine if more information will help in evaluating the case.
 Important factors that will help determine the amount of damages include the level of abuse, any potential patterns of neglect and/or abuse, and whether injuries can be shown to have been caused by the negligence of the care facility and caregiver(s).

 If you or someone you love has been victimized by medical malpractice while in the care of a senior citizen facility, call a Phoenix elder abuse attorney at Wattel & York, Attorneys At Law, now at (877) 572-4143 or submit a simple case form. (this links to the case form page) An initial consultation with us is free of charge, and if we take your case, we will work on a contingent fee (link to “contingent fee” is a link) basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Call us now!
 You may have a valid claim and are entitled to compensation for your injuries.
 But remember, a lawsuit must be filed before the statute of limitations expires.
-An elder abuse attorney in Tucson or one of our other three Arizona offices can help you now.
+An elder abuse attorney or one of our other three Arizona offices can help you now.